GreensfingeExperiment/.github/profile/README.md

 >
 > When both tasks are finished:
 >
-> a.
-Fill the form by entering the generated participant ID
+> 1. Fill the form by entering the generated participant ID
-> b.
-Send an email to thiagocarvalhobcc@gmail.com with your group and participant ID in the subject
+> 2. Send an email to thiagocarvalhobcc@gmail.com with your group and participant ID in the subject and do not forget to attach the source code you made.

 ---